theimowski/master-thesis/docs/section-paradigms.md

 Higher-order functions is a powerful feature that enables to abstract away a common piece of logic and make it more reusable.
 It addresses the problem, present in many imperative languages, of code repetition for recurrent tasks such as working with collections (for example filtering or mapping) or null-checking.
-In addition to that, higher-order functions can be used as a foundation for concept known in Object-Oriented programming as "Dependency Injection".
+In addition to that, higher-order functions can be used as a foundation for concept known in Object-oriented programming as "Dependency Injection".
-Dependency Injection in Object-Oriented paradigm relies on passing abstract interfaces without implementation to consuming classes.
+Dependency Injection in Object-oriented paradigm relies on passing abstract interfaces without implementation to consuming classes.
 The interfaces passed to dependent class contain only type signatures of methods to be invoked, hence such interface can be easily represented with traditional functions.

 Listing {{funhof}} shows example of using higher-order function `Array.Filter`.